alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [ANTagsView](https://github.com/adnan-careaxiom/ANTagsView) - This is the dynamic view to add and display hash tags in iOS Applicaitons.
+* [ASJTagsView](https://github.com/sudeepjaiswal/ASJTagsView) - Quickly create a view with tags with an option to delete.
 * [CLTokenInputView](https://github.com/clusterinc/CLTokenInputView) - A replica of iOS's native contact bubbles UI.
 * [HKKTagWriteView](https://github.com/fullc0de/HKKTagWriteView) - The smart input custom view for Evernote app style tagging.
 * [iOS-Stepper-UI](https://github.com/soumalya/iOS-Stepper-UI) - This is a custom stepper control for iOS apps.
 This has been written with Objective-C.